 Nearly 90% of the earth’s population lives within walking distance of a river system.
-Sadly, these natural, and life-providing wonders are on the verge of collapse.
-By focusing our efforts on cleaning rivers, we are protecting the most vital habitat on earth while removing pollutants from the very sources that feed into our oceans.
-Protecting and restoring rivers is critical to improving community and environmental health.
+Even so, these life-providing rivers are on the verge of collapse.
+Our focus on river health and conservation efforts help improve community and environmental health by removing pollutants from the very sources that feed into our oceans.

 Globally, nearly 12 million tons of freshwater fish are harvested per year in river fisheries.
 This provides the primary source of protein for at least 160 million people.
 River fisheries provide livelihoods for 60 million people, with 55 percent of those being women.